scil/LaravelFly/readme.md

 LaravelFly uses LaravelFlyServer(swoole http server based) to run Laravel faster.

 It's a composer package and can be installed on your existing projects without affecting nginx/apache server, that's to say, you can run LaravelFly server and nginx/apache server simultaneously to run same laravel project.

-So, it's easy to try LaravelFly.
+There is a nginx conf `vendor/scil/laravel-fly/config/swoole_fallback_to_phpfpm.conf` which let you use LaravelFlyServer as the primary server, and the phpfpm as a backup tool which will be passed requests when the LaravelFlyServer is unavailable. .

 ## Test